AbbyIT/Portfolio/README .md

 ## Installation

 The project is created in VScode by using CSS, html and Javascript.
 It has been deployed using Github.
-I have included the webpage for easy access.git
+I have included the webpage for easy access.

+Github

 https://github.com/AbbyIT/Portfolio
 https://abbyit.github.io/Portfolio/